dromse/PianoLearn/README.md

 # PianoLearn

-PianoLearn is a desktop application, where an user can play on piano or learn new tonnals and piano accords in a handbook.
+PianoLearn is a desktop application written on Java for playing on piano or learning new tonnals and piano's accords in a handbook.

 ## Installation
 1. Check installation of Java on your computer.